-Since inception the organisation has thought big and responded boldly to a range of issues.
-It has articulated and given visibility to human rights issues in the country, built relationship with the communities and strengthened social and emotional capitals.
+Since inception, the organisation has thought big and responded boldly to a range of issues.
+It has articulated and given visibility to human rights issues in the country, built a relationship with the communities and strengthened social and emotional capitals.
 It has built capacities of young lawyers most of whom are now fearless activists and frontline human rights defenders both at home and abroad.
 LHRC has trained paralegals, human rights monitors, and volunteers and provided capacity building to civil society organisations.
 It has organised human rights campaigns on specific issues such as environmental justice, created spaces for citizens to air their views and complaints related to social justice and documented stories of abuse of human rights as well as positive stories.

 Vision, Mission & Objectives

 LHRC is envisioning a just and equitable society.

 It has a mission of empowering the people of Tanzania, so as to promote, reinforce and safeguard human rights and good governance in the country.
 The broad objective is to create legal and human rights awareness among the public and in particular the underprivileged section of society through legal and civic education, advocacy linked with legal aid provision, research and human rights monitoring.